Keep Your Edge Sharp and Your Heart Open

 More intensive work exploring and healing the emotional, somatic, and logical elements of trauma.
 There are several types of exposure therapy, including EMDR.

-Working through the demands of an intense, confidential, and high-stakes profession while trying to tend to the emotions and needs of loved ones at home.
+Working through the demands of an intense, confidential, and graphic profession while trying to tend to the emotions and needs of loved ones at home.

-You’ve seen and experienced things that most civilians can’t comprehend.
+You’ve seen and experienced things that most people can’t comprehend.
 This can lead to struggles with relationships, emotions, isolation, sleep, and work.

 Spouses to partners with PTSD, combat veterans, or those in high stress careers can feel alone.
 Therapy may involve processing the past, learning communication and emotion regulation skills, and restoring trust.